AmandineBtto/Batvision-Dataset/README.md

 # Audio-Visual Batvision Dataset

-This repository contains the official codebase for "The Audio-Visual BatVision Dataset for Research on Sight and Sound" (IROS, 2023)
+This repository contains the official codebase for "The Audio-Visual BatVision Dataset for Research on Sight and Sound" (accepted to IROS 2023)

 [Project Page](https://amandinebtto.github.io/Batvision-Dataset/)